 Nominators should consider that the Templeton Prize is not awarded for good works per se, such as humanitarian endeavors, but for a substantial record of achievement that highlights or exemplifies one or more of the various ways in which human beings express their yearning for spiritu al progress.
 Special care should be given to the Nomination Narrative written to substantiate the Nominee's works in relation to the vision of the Templeton Prize, as described below.

 Your nomination remains active over a period of five Prize years.
 You are encouraged to update your candidate's dossier at any time if matters of significance occur that would enhance your candidate's nomination.
-This should be done by contacting the Templeton Prize Director at firstname.lastname@example.org.
+This should be done by contacting the Templeton Prize Office at firstname.lastname@example.org.
 An update will be sent to you annually at the contact information on record regarding the status of your nomination.